icl-utk-edu/plasma/docs/style-guide.md

 Use snake case for C function names and C++ method names, e.g., `my_awesome_c_function`, `my_awesome_cpp_method`.

+> SLATE used lowerCamelCase for methods, but there has been discussion
+> to make them snake_case.

 Namespace Names
 ---------------

 Namespace names are Pascal case (Trilinos, Microsoft).

+> SLATE uses lowercase for namespaces.

 Enumerator Names
 ----------------